FurMafuyu/tptp2pgeon_parser/README.md

 # TPTP to PGeon parser

-Parses problem files from TPTP and QMLTP to PGeon problem files.
+Currently translates problem files from TPTP and QMLTP to PGeon problem files.

 ### Requierements :
 - Dune